AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ---
-title: Configuring the integration
+title: Configuring the pipeline
-seo-title: Configuring the integration
-description: Configuring the integration
+description: Learn how to configure the pipeline
-seo-description:
 page-status-flag: never-activated
 uuid: e2db7bdb-8630-497c-aacf-242734cc0a72
 contentOwner: sauviat